ericwq/gskills/docs/xds.md

 From the view of data plane API, envoy proxy is a client. gRPC is another different client, while gRPC only supports partial capability of Envoy proxy.
 Although they are different client with different design goal, they may share the same management server (control plane) and the same data plane API.

-The following is the design document for xDS protocol support.
+The following is the design document for xDS protocol.
 It's a good start point to understand the code.
 It's not easy to understand these documents if you are not familiar with Envoy proxy.
 It took me several weeks to read the [Envoy document](https://www.envoyproxy.io/docs/envoy/latest/about_docs) and [xDS REST and gRPC protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) before the following documents.

 - [xDS-Based Global Load Balancing](https://github.com/grpc/proposal/blob/master/A27-xds-global-load-balancing.md)
 - [Load Balancing Policy Configuration](https://github.com/grpc/proposal/blob/master/A24-lb-policy-config.md)